 Clarify Decision-Making Strategy

 At some point decision-making authority will transfer from the old to the new.
 During the transition period, make sure all parties have clarity about where the buck stops and when decision-making authority is formally transferred.
 Your business broker will have valuable input on this question.

 This one’s big: it’s complex, and the stakes are high.
-Your business broker, accountant, and legal counsel and business insurance Miami company will help make sure all elements are planned and executed responsibly.
+Your business broker, accountant, and legal counsel will help make sure all elements are planned and executed responsibly.
 Accounts, loans, credit lines, payables and receivables, leases, insurance, taxes, retirement plans: there are myriad financial aspects of the business operation which must be transitioned to new owners.

 Decide who will be responsible for executing each responsibility, and establish a timeline.
 Detail the phases, the actions, and the steps to bring about a successful transition, and assign responsibilities with deadlines.
 Use this to inform communications with other stakeholders: keep them in the loop so they remain confident in a good outcome.